achekh/neos-critical-github-io/Components/media-components/image.md

 layout: "default"
 parent: "Media components"
 grand_parent: "Components"
+nav_order: 1
 ---
 # Image
 It is used to render an image.

 ***

-The[ image ](doc:image)component supports formats such as JPG, PNG, SVG, WEBP, and GIF.
+The[ image ](image)component supports formats such as JPG, PNG, SVG, WEBP, and GIF.

 | Attribute  | Type          | Default Value | Required | Description                                                                                                                                        |
 | :--------- | :------------ | :------------ | :------- | :------------------------------------------------------------------------------------------------------------------------------------------------- |